Satisfactory Academic Progress Policy (SAP)

 Steps to be taken:

-- A student who wants to appeal his/her disqualification status must meet with the Director of Financial Aid and Scholarships to obtain a Petition for Appeal of Financial Aid Director will explain the form and the steps the student must follow to complete the required paperwork.
+- A student who wants to appeal his or her disqualification status must meet with the Director of Financial Aid and Scholarships to obtain a Financial Aid Disqualification Petition Director will explain the form and the steps the student must follow to complete the required paperwork.
 When the Director receives all the required forms/documentation and determines it meets the extenuating circumstances criteria the packet will be submitted to the Financial Aid Advisory Committee (FAAC).
 If the required forms and/or documentation is not complete or doesn’t meet the extenuating circumstances criteria it will be denied by the Director.
 All denied packets at the Director level will be presented to the FAAC as an informational item only.

 - The FAAC will review the student’s appeal and supporting documentation and make a decision regarding the student’s financial aid status.
 A written notification will be mailed to the student within three (3) working days of the committee’s decision.
 All decisions made by the FAAC are final and binding.

-Any student who is on financial aid disqualification and is requesting to appeal is required to meet with a counselor to establish a new educational plan.
+Any student who is on financial aid disqualification and wishes to appeal his/her status is required to meet with a counselor to establish a comprehensive educational plan.

 INELIGIBLE TO APPEAL